Who Can Sue for Wrongful Death in Texas?

 Often, people are responsible for the care of others in their family.
 Whether it be caring for a younger sibling, an aunt or uncle, nieces and nephews, grandparents, or grandchildren, families are sometimes set up in a way that the law would not predict.
 Because of this, it seems somewhat random to draw the line at parents, children, and spouses.

 Regardless, that is where the law does draw the line, and lawyers need to figure out a way to work around it.
 Certainly, if there are people in your household that you care for financially, you could always adopt them.
 If you live with a partner, but are not married, getting married could protect each other from being out of luck in case someone dies suddenly.
-Regardless, if you ever have anyone close to you die a wrongful death, an attorney might still be able to find a way for you to get compensated through other means, such as life insurance, workers’ compensation, wills, and other forms of lawsuits.
+Regardless, if you ever have anyone close to you die a wrongful death, a Midland wrongful death attorney might still be able to find a way for you to get compensated through other means, such as life insurance, workers’ compensation, wills, and other forms of lawsuits.

 If you have lost a loved one to an accident, surgery, negligent action, or crime, you may be entitled to compensation for the loss.
 If you are a parent, child, or spouse of the deceased, Texas law gives you the power to redress your loss in court.
 Call an experienced Dallas personal injury lawyer at The Queenan Law Firm today to talk to experienced wrongful death lawyers about your case at (817) 476-1797.